Piano Sonata No. 3 (Prokofiev)

 Sergei Prokofiev's Piano Sonata No. 3 in A minor, Op.
 28 (1917) is a sonata composed for solo piano, using sketches dating from 1907.
-Prokofiev gave the première of this in St. Petersburg on 15 April 1918, during a week-long festival of his music sponsored by the Conservatory.
+Prokofiev gave the première of this in Saint Petersburg on 15 April 1918, during a week-long festival of his music sponsored by the Conservatory.

 Historical background

 Early in his creative life, Prokofiev developed a highly individual way of writing for the piano.
 Though the differences between the piano textures of his early and late works are palpable, the main qualities of his piano writing are recognizable throughout.
 Prokofiev composed this piece in 1917, the same year as his fourth sonata.
 Both of these sonatas bear the subtitle "From the Old Notebooks".
 This sonata derives from works that he composed as a teenager.
 In a letter to Miaskovsky on 26 June 1907, Prokofiev wrote about Piano Sonata no. 3: "It will remain...in one movement: pretty, interesting, and practical".
 This sonata reveals most of the traditional sections in a sonata-form, within which Prokofiev employs his own blend of nineteenth- century Russian and twentieth-century characteristics.

 This third sonata was a clear departure of his previous humorous style with his second sonata from 1912.
 After the energetic and virtuoso third sonata, his fourth sonata and pieces that followed it were a clear departure from the style of his third sonata.
 He would compose extremely lyrical and introverted pieces after this.